Filing an Unemployment Claim - Rhode Island

 You must be unemployed through no fault of your own.
 You must have earned sufficient wages in your base period (the first 4 of the last 5 completed calendar quarters before the start date of your claim, or alternatively the last 4 quarters).
 Also, you must be able and available for full-time work.

-Your weekly benefit rate will be equal to 4.62% of the wages paid to you in the highest quarter of your base period.
-By law, a maximum weekly benefit rate is determined annually.
+Your weekly benefit rate will be equal to 3.5% of your average quarterly wages in the two quarters of the base period in which you earned the most By law, a maximum weekly benefit rate is determined annually.
 It is equal to 67% of the average weekly wage of all workers covered by the Employment Security Act.
 Your weekly benefit rate remains the same throughout your benefit year.

 The length of time that you will receive benefits is also based on how much you made during the base period, but not more than 26 weeks.

-You must continue to file weekly.
+You must continue to file weekly either online or by telephone.
 Also, you must continue to be able and available for full-time work.
-You must actively seek employment, while keeping a record of your work search activities (a sample record can be found in the Claimant handbook).
+You must actively seek employment, while keeping a record of your work search activities using the Work Search Activity Log.
+You must apply for three full-time jobs per week.
 Finally, you must accept suitable work.

 You must appeal in writing within 15 days of the mailing date of the decision for denial.
 Decisions may be appealed online or by mail.
 Also, you should keep filing your weekly claims regularly because you could only be paid for weeks you filed if you win your appeal.